-In our opinion, the financial statements referred to above, present fairly, in all material respects, the financial position of Oil India (USA) Inc. as of March 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with U.S generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Oil India (USA) Inc. as of March 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America "U.S. GAAP".